zenonux/debounce-async-button/README.md

 # DebounceAsyncButton

-debounce async button for vue.
+Vue componnet for debounce async function.
+## How it works
+Multi-click button will only invoke async function once,unless the promise is not pending.
 ## Install

 ```bash